exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 AC is computed much the same way; base 9, subtract any two applicable positive traits and add all negative ones.

-For attack bonus, use your archetype trait.
-If your archetype doesn't encompass violence, you can mark any one appropriate trait as your 'AB', if it makes sense to do so.
-When attacking, use your AB-designated trait plus any __one__ other trait that applies (giving you two positive traits to apply).
-All negative traits apply as normal, as do any temporary traits.
+For combat, use the same procedure as any other roll; pick two positive traits (generally one representing your character's skill in combat, often his archetype, the other his raw natural ability) to apply.
+All relevant negative traits apply as normal, as do any temporary traits.

-Note that a non-archetype trait is still covered under any usual caps, even if it is designated your AB, so your hero might eventually "cap out" how good he it at combat.
-You can get around this by designating it as a second archetype.

-If this seems too simplistic and you'd really like to make use of your hero's "hit stuff with blunt objects, 2" when he's facing zombies and his "poke things with sharp sticks, 3" when he's facing BEMs, feel free to move your "AB-designation" on a case-by-case basis.
-You'd probably be better served just making a single "good at hitting things with rocks and sticks, 3" trait to use as your AB, though, and putting the other two points somewhere else (unless your cap is really high in which case, by all means be a 5 point stabbing-rock-pummeling prodigy).

 The modifier for damage is situational.
-Use the single trait that best reflects the type of damage your hero is doing, usually whatever trait you selected to represent the dexterity or strength factor.
-When in doubt, use the AB-designated trait.
+Use whichever of the two traits you applied to the combat roll best reflects the type of damage your hero is doing, usually whatever trait you selected to represent the natural ability factor.

-Finally, if you can't find any suitable AB trait on your character sheet, your character is just not good at violence.
-He has a 0, same as if he had no trait for Strength or Intelligence.

 **Special Abilities**